master7720/anarchy-skid-list/README.md

 # Noobs
 travis - the best to ever do it

 Gerald0mc - Used to be a skid (FloatUtils go hard) but is now a professional at north korean code.
-Skids killaura 💀.

 Listed - Semi skidder/Scuffed at custom code & big ego but is ""baiting"".